celeritas-project/celeritas/README.md

 comments in the source code itself.
 The full [Celeritas user documentation][user-docs] (including selected code documentation incorporated by Breathe) and the [Celeritas code documentation][dev-docs] are mirrored on our GitHub pages site.
-You can generate these yourself by setting the `CELERITAS_BUILD_DOCS=ON` configuration option and running `ninja doc` (user) or `ninja doxygen` (developer).
+You can generate these yourself (if the necessary prerequisites are installed) by setting the `CELERITAS_BUILD_DOCS=ON` configuration option and running `ninja doc` (user) or `ninja doxygen` (developer).
 A continuously updated version of the [static Celeritas user documentation][rtd] (without API documentation) is